doctorfree/RoonCommandLine/README.md

-	-n displays 'now playing' information for zones actively playing -N displays 'now playing' information for all zones (combine with '-z zone' for 'now playing' in only that zone) -p playlist selects a playlist to play
+	-n displays 'now playing' information for zones actively playing -N displays 'now playing' information for all zones (combine with '-z zone' for 'now playing' in only that zone) -O opens 'roon-tui' terminal user interface for Roon if available -p playlist selects a playlist to play
 	-G zone_group specifies a zone grouping specified in roon_api.ini -L setup roon to execute local commands rather than remote via SSH